larssk/sparksql-scalapb-test-spark33/README.md

    ```

-3. Consume from kafka for Spark 3.3.0:
+3. Consume from kafka for Spark 3.3.0 (fails):

 ```